Preparing an Application

 If your application does not pass the automated validations (error checking), you should immediately correct the errors identified and work with your Research Facilitator to resubmit the application.

 Scenario 2: Your Application Passed Validations with Un-flagged Content Errors

 Always use the two-day viewing window that follows eRA Commons validation to manually verify that none of your uploads are blank, missing, duplicated, or corrupted.
 Correct and resubmit your application on or before the due date if you find an error.
 This is necessary if you've already passed validations, because the automated validations aren't perfect.

 Please adhere to the RSO internal deadline for electronic submission of US government applications.
 If the application is returned with errors, corrections must be made and the application resubmitted prior to the agency deadline.
 Increased web traffic makes it difficult to upload applications in a timely fashion, and the RSO cannot guarantee that applications received past the RSO deadline will be submitted to the funding agency on time.

-If you are a co-applicant on a U.S. federally funded grant, the RSO will need the appropriate documentation in addition to your completed U of A Signature Page.
+If you are a co-applicant on a U.S. federally funded grant, the RSO will need the appropriate documentation in addition to the approvals from your Department and Faculty.